-In each cycle of the traditional Hebrew calendar the 3rd, 6th, 9th, 11th, 14th, 17th, and 19th years are leap years.
-The intervals between these leap years, counting from the beginning of the cycle are 3 3 3 2 3 3 2 years, repeating forever.
-That is the most uniform spread of 7 leap years that is possible in a 19-year cycle (shifting the pattern left or right doesn't change the spread, nor the calendar mean year, provided that the shifted pattern repeats forever).
-Those intervals can be arithmetically grouped into a subcycle of 3+3+3+2 = 11 years, and a subcycle of 3+3+2 = 8 years.
-Thus the traditional 19-year leap cycle has an 11-year subcycle alternating with an 8-year subcycle, repeating forever.
+In each cycle of the traditional Hebrew calendar the leap years are the 3rd, 6th, 8th, 11th, 14th, 17th, and 19th years.
+The intervals between these leap years, counting from the beginning of the cycle are 3 3 2 3 3 3 2 years, repeating for each cycle.
+That is the most uniform spread of 7 leap years that is possible in a 19-year cycle (shifting the pattern left or right doesn't change the spread, nor the calendar mean year, provided that the shifted pattern repeats for each cycle).
+Those intervals can be arithmetically grouped into a subcycle of 3+3+2 = 8 years and a subcycle of 3+3+3+2 = 11 years.
+Thus the traditional 19-year leap cycle has an 8-year subcycle (historically known as an octaeteris) alternating with an 11-year subcycle, repeating for each cycle.

 The mean year of the 11-year subcycle equals the number of months in the subcycle multiplied by the traditional molad interval, divided by 11 years:

 = ( 11 × 12 + 4 ) × MoladInterval / 11

 = 136 × MoladInterval / 11 = 365 + 3761/35640 days = 365 days 2 hours 31 minutes 57+19/33 seconds